nushell/nushell.github.io/contributor-book/plugin_protocol_reference.md

 Perform an operation on a custom value received from the plugin.
 The argument is a 2-tuple (array): (`custom_value`, `op`).

-The custom value is specified in spanned format, and not as a `Value` - see the example.
+The custom value is specified in spanned format, as a [`PluginCustomValue`](#plugincustomvalue) without the `type` field, and not as a `Value` - see the examples.

+##### `ToBaseValue`

-There is currently one supported operation: `ToBaseValue`, which **should** return a plain value that is representative of the custom value, or an error if this is not possible.
+Returns a plain value that is representative of the custom value, or an error if this is not possible.
 Sending a custom value back for this operation is not allowed.
-Returns [`PipelineData`](#pipelinedata-plugin-call-response) or [`Error`](#error-plugin-call-response).
+The response type is [`PipelineData`](#pipelinedata-plugin-call-response) or [`Error`](#error-plugin-call-response).
+If the operation produces a stream, it will be consumed to a value.

+Example:

 ```json
 {